leonie-re/personalwebsite/content/talk/ss2021/index.md

 ---
-title: "Data Analysis"
+title: "Data Analysis Workshop"
 subtitle: "Introduction to Stata"
-excerpt: "This course introduces data analysis and how to perform them in Stata."
+excerpt: "This course is an introduction to data analysis in political science using the Stata.
+The course aims to demonstrate how to generate statistical results from political science data and how to interpret those results appropriately.
+The course accompanies a Data Analysis lecture where students learn basic statistical methods from social sciences."
 date: 2021-04-01
 date_end: "2021-06-01"
 show_post_time: false